Web APIs, Python Requests & Performing an HTTP Request in Python Tutorial

 When using REST APIs, it’s always a good idea to make your code resilient.
 However, before you can write robust code, you must understand how to manage the reported errors when things do not go to plan.

-Let’s go back to the JSONPlaceholder API for this demonstration.
-We will start by writing some code and then explain what is going on.
+For this demonstration, let’s return to the JSONPlaceholder API.
+We will start by writing some code and then explain what is happening.

 # A deliberate typo is made in the endpoint "postz" instead of "posts"